Sidings Cafe Dufftown, restaurant review

 It was here where I found myself during a recent holiday in Speyside, where I booked in to try their afternoon tea after a delicious lunch.

 Sidings cafe is run by Anya and Darren, who make all the food - savoury and sweet - fresh to order.
-Inside it’s like stepping back to the golden era of rail travel crossed with your gran’s lying room.
+Inside it’s like stepping back to the golden era of rail travel crossed with your gran’s living room.

 There’s vintage furniture, accessories and crockery, as well as railway memorabilia on the walls.
 An i-pod plays upbeat 50s music, making this a cosy and welcoming pit stop when in the area - whisky fan or not.